bloominstituteoftechnology/Getting-Started/Windows/README.md

 6. `alt + shift + t` to make a new console
 7. `alt + shift + j/k` to cycle through them

-- Setting up Atom for an integrated console using your Git Bash: https://forum.freecodecamp.org/t/bash-on-ubuntu-on-windows-on-atom/44948
-- NOTE: the article says to set to: `C:\\Windows\\sysnative\\bash.exe`
-- but I set the Shell Override to: `C:\Program Files\Git\usr\bin\bash.exe` for it to work.
+- Set the Shell Override to: `C:\Program Files\Git\usr\bin\bash.exe` for it to work.
-- if neither work, in Git Bash console, ascertain which bash.exe file you are using with this command:
+- if this doesn't work, in the Git Bash console, ascertain which bash.exe file you are using with this command:
 - `$ which bash`
 - and use the Windows syntax for the absolute path `which bash` displays, i.e. `C:\path to bash.exe`.
-- once you know the path, you can open the parent folder if you want to see the actual bash.exe.
-- In Git Bash, enter `open $(dirname $(which bash))`.
-- Then you can see the full Windows syntax pathname in the Windows Explorer bar.